DataDog/documentation/content/logs/languages/go.md

 beta: true
 ---

-To send your go logs to Datadog, we recommend to log into a file and then to monitor this file with your Datadog agent.
+To send your go logs to Datadog, we recommend logging to a file and then tailing that file with your Datadog agent.
 To achieve that we suggest the following setup with the open source logging library called [logrus](https://github.com/sirupsen/logrus)

-We strongly encourage you to setup your logging library to produce your logs in JSON format to avoid sustaning [custom parsing rules](/logs/parsing).
+We strongly encourage setting up your logging library to produce your logs in JSON format to avoid the need for [custom parsing rules](/logs/parsing).

 ## Configure your logger
 For a classic Go configuration, open a `main.go` file and paste the following code: